Empathy Map: Developing Understanding In Corporate Learning and Project Management

 ----------------------------------------

-In this example, the empathy map captures the perspective of a team member who is excited about an upcoming project and believes that additional training on agile methods will contribute to its success.
+In this example, the empathy map and concept maps capture the perspective of a team member who is excited about an upcoming project and believes that additional training on agile methods will contribute to its success.
 The person attends workshops and actively seeks feedback to improve their skills.

 Remember, empathy maps are dynamic tools that should be continuously updated and refined throughout the project lifecycle to ensure a deep understanding of the target audience or stakeholders.